 Here are some of the interesting facts about Nepalese American living in the US according to data and research from the Pew Research Center:

 - Nepalese Americans mostly follow Hinduism and Buddhism religions.

 - The festivals of Nepalese Americans are celebrated with the Indian and Nepali communities together also in the United States.
 They celebrate Dashain, Tihar, Holi, Teej, Losar, etc.

 - 9% of all Nepalese Americans are below the poverty line which is higher than the average of 15.1% of all Americans and 12.1% of all Asians.

 - The significant population of Nepalese Americans exists in major cities like New York, Dallas-Fort Worth, Washington DC, San Francisco, Chicago, Boston, Florida, Denver, etc.

 - The Per capita Income of average Nepali ethnic people in comparison with all ethnic groups in America is very low.
 It was found to be the fifth lowest in the US.

-- Education attainment of Nepalese American students is higher than all Americans but lower than other Asians.
-The bachelor’s and postgraduate degree attainment of Nepalese is higher than all American but lesser than other Asian.
+- The education attainment of Nepalese American students is higher than all Americans but lower than other Asians.
+The bachelor’s and postgraduate degree attainment of Nepalese is higher than all Americans but lesser than other Asians.
 However, the percentage of higher education attained Nepalese is higher in comparison to all Americans and other Asians.